reuk/wayverb/readme.md

 * **scripts**: a 'scratchpad' folder for python and octave prototypes

-* **submodules**: This project has several dependencies.
-For the most part, these have official distributions, which CMake can fetch automatically when the project is configured.
-This folder holds supporting code which has no official distribution.

 * **demo**: assets for testing purposes

-* **config**: These files configure the Travis CI process which automatically builds and publishes the library documentation.
+* **config**: These files configure the documentation generator.
+They used to configure the Travis CI process which automatically built and published the library documentation.

 License
 =======

 Please see the `LICENSE` file for details.

+**Software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other libility, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.**